cloud

 1. Introduction

 The curriculum is all the planned activities that we as a school organise in order to promote learning, personal growth and development.
-The curriculum is centred around the national curriculum and its specific progress targets.
-Due to prior experiences and/or more global learning difficulties our pupils may need a varied and bespoke approach to enable to access all their learning.
+The curriculum is centred around the National Curriculum and its specific progress targets.
+Due to prior experiences and/or more global learning difficulties our pupils may need a varied and bespoke approach to enable them to access all their learning.
 A priority of the curriculum is to increase academic and emotional literacy levels.
-This allows the pupils to grow in all areas of the life building knowledge and resilience side by side.
-We aim to teach pupils how to grow into positive, responsible people, who can work and co-operate with others, whilst developing knowledge, skills and attitudes to learning, in order that they achieve their true potential.
+This allows the pupils to grow in all areas of life, building knowledge and resilience side by side.
+We aim to teach pupils how to grow into positive, responsible people, who can work and cooperate with others, whilst developing knowledge, skills and attitudes to learning, in order that they achieve their true potential.

 2. Values